UAlbanyArchives/spe_website/_updates/2022-01-18-using-archives.md

 active: true
 ---

-Anyone is welcome to use the collections!
-Learn more about how to access archival materials.
+The archives are open to the public and anyone is welcome to visit and view the collections.